Taff Trail: Cardiff

 The trail begins in Roald Dahl Plass in Cardiff Bay, at a sculpture named The Celtic Ring, created especially for the trail by Harvey Hood (51.4632°N 3.1641°W).
 Travelling west, it crosses the Taff and follows the river north through the centre of Cardiff along the Taff Embankment.
 It passes within 50 yd of Cardiff Central railway station and of the Millennium Stadium in the city centre, before winding through Sophia Gardens, passing the home of Glamorgan County Cricket Club.

-The trail continues along the Taff through Pontcanna Fields, near Llandaff Fields, and crosses the pedestrian bridge at Blackweir.
+The trail continues along the Taff through Pontcanna Fields & Llandaff Fields, and crosses the pedestrian bridge at Blackweir.
 It then follows the eastern bank of the Taff past Blackweir Lodge, under the A48 road flyover, past Llandaff Weir (Llandaff Rowing Club is visible on the opposite bank) near Howell's School, Llandaff Cathedral and the BBC Wales studios, and through Hailey Park in Llandaff North.
 In this area (as with most of the path within Cardiff Council boundaries) pedestrians have been given priority, despite the national cycle route status of the trail.
 Especially on fair weather days, cyclists must proceed slowly due to pedestrian congestion and dog walkers.

 It then moves inland for a short distance, before rejoining the river back close to Forest Farm, and continues along the river past Radyr Weir and under the M4 motorway.